Space News

 posted 06-14-2011 10:17 AM Click Here to See the Profile for Tykeanaut Click Here to Email Tykeanaut Edit/Delete Message Reply w/Quote

-I gather that the proposed Orion (MPCV) crew vehicle would only be used once each time, like Apollo.
+I gather that each Orion vehicle will only be used once each time, like Apollo.

-Why couldn't it be re-coated with ablative heat material, etc. and put back into service for another launch?
+Why couldn't it be re-coated with heat shield material, etc. and put back into service for another launch?

 Robert Pearlman